klen/redux-testing/README.md

     }
 };

-// Initialize a store with the testsEnhancer const store = createStore(reducer, undefined, testsEnhancer)
+// Initialize a store with the testEnhancer const store = createStore(reducer, undefined, testEnhancer)
 ```

 If you are using middlewares or other enhancers